dwyl/image-classifier/README.md

 inside `lib/app_web/live/page_live.ex`
 to properly handle this new function output.

 We are also introducing a double MIME type check to ensure that only image files are uploaded and processed.
-We use [GenMagic](https://hexdocs.pm/gen_magic/readme.html) provides supervised and customisable access to `libmagic` using a supervised external process.
+We use [GenMagic](https://hexdocs.pm/gen_magic/readme.html).
+It provides supervised and customisable access to `libmagic` using a supervised external process.
 [This gist](https://gist.github.com/leommoore/f9e57ba2aa4bf197ebc5) explains that Magic numbers are the first bits of a file which uniquely identify the type of file.

 We use the GenMagic server as a daemon; it is started in the Application module.
 It is referenced by its name.
 When we run `perform`, we obtain a map and compare the mime type with the one read by `ExImageInfo`.
 If they correspond with each other, we continue, else we stop the process.

-On your computer,
-in order for this to work locally you should install the package `libmagic-dev`.
+On your computer, in order for this to work locally, you should install the package `libmagic-dev`.

 > [!NOTE]
 >